meta-llama/llama-stack/docs/getting_started.md

 YAML configuration has been written to ~/.llama/builds/conda/8b-instruct-run.yaml
 ```

 After this step is successful, you should be able to find a run configuration spec in `~/.llama/builds/conda/8b-instruct-run.yaml` with the following contents.
-You may efit this file to change the settings.
+You may edit this file to change the settings.

+As you can see, we did basic configuration above and configured:
+- inference to run on model `Meta-Llama3.1-8B-Instruct` (obtained from `llama model list`)
+- Llama Guard safety shield with model `Llama-Guard-3-8B`
+- Prompt Guard safety shield with model `Prompt-Guard-86M`

+For how these configurations are stored as yaml, checkout the file printed at the end of the configuration.

+Note that all configurations as well as models are stored in `~/.llama`

 ## Step 3.
 Run